Bob Sellers

-Network Television
+Career

 Sellers was an anchor on CNBC during the dot.com boom and bust.
 He co-anchored Today's Business' and Market Watch in addition to filling in as anchor on programs such as Squawk Box and Power Lunch.
 He joined Fox News Channel in 2002, regularly anchoring Fox News Live.
 He also reported live from Iraq during June 2003.
 Currently, he is a news anchor on NewsMaxTV and co-host of American Agenda.

-Local Television

 Sellers worked for KING-TV in Seattle, WA, KENS-TV in San Antonio, TX, and KTVL in Medford, OR.
-He joined WTTG Fox 5 Morning News in Washington, DC in 2006 where he served as a morning news anchor until July 2008.
+He joined WTTG Fox 5 Morning News in Washington, DC in 2006 where he served as a morning news anchor until 2008.
 He then went to WSMV in Nashville where he was the primary anchor.
 While at WSMV, Sellers won an Emmy in 2010 for coverage of historic floods in the area.
 After leaving WSMV-TV, Sellers joined WZTV as morning news anchor.
-He left WZTV in June 2016.
+He left WZTV in 2016.
+Currently, Sellers is a news anchor on NewsMaxTV and co-host of American Agenda.

-Author

-In 2010, Sellers wrote Forbes Best Business Mistakes: How Today's Top Business Leaders Turned Missteps Into Success.
-Sellers interviewed Jack Welch, Peter Lynch, Jim Cramer, Suze Orman, & Jason Kilar.
-Sellers has written business columns for Success and Gear magazines and occasionally writes for The Huffington Post.

-Education

-He was drafted by the Kansas City Royals in the 31st round of the 1973 draft, but did not sign.
-Instead, Sellers attended and graduated from the University of Virginia with a Bachelor of Arts in Government and Foreign Affairs.
-He attended the university on a baseball scholarship.
-He has recently served on the Board of Advisors for the Media Studies Department.
+In February 2021, Sellers left in the middle of a segment with MyPillow CEO Mike Lindell after failing to stop his rigged-election rant in the wake of the 2020 presidential election.